Mae Whitman: 2000s

 From 2004 to 2006, Whitman had a recurring role on Arrested Development.
 She also voiced Katara on Avatar: The Last Airbender from 2005 to 2008.
 Whitman appeared in the 2006 series Thief for FX Networks, playing the stepdaughter of Nick Atwater (Andre Braugher).
 Whitman made several high-profile guest appearances in 2006 and 2007.
 She also appeared on Desperate Housewives in the episode "Nice She Ain't" as Sarah, an unscrupulous friend of Julie Mayer (Andrea Bowen).
 Whitman also had a recurring role on Chicago Hope (1994–2000), playing the daughter of Dr. Kate Austin (Christine Lahti), in the series' later years.

 Whitman was initially cast in the 2007 series remake of Bionic Woman, playing the deaf younger sister of the title character.
 On June 27, 2007, TV Guide reported that Whitman was being replaced in the role of Jaime's sister and Lucy Hale was cast as Whitman's replacement the following July.
 An NBC spokesperson confirmed this, stating "The decision was purely creatively driven.
 It is very common to change storylines, characters, actors after the initial pilot is shot."
 The sister character's hearing was restored after this recasting at the request of an NBC executive.

 She also appeared in the 2008 episode "Streetwise" of Law & Order: Special Victims Unit as an on-the-street-mother who adopts street children and testifies against her husband after her adopted daughter is murdered.
 She appeared in the HBO series In Treatment as the supporting character Rosie.

 Whitman voiced the character Tinker Bell in the Disney eponymous film series.
 As part of a deal to promote the production of the first Tinker Bell film, the UK's speaking clock started to use her voice at 0100GMT on October 26, 2008.
-Furthermore, she voiced Rose in American Dragon: Jake Long, and played Cynder in The Legend of Spyro: The Eternal Night.
+Furthermore, she voiced Katara in Avatar: The Last Airbender, Rose in American Dragon: Jake Long, and played Cynder in The Legend of Spyro: The Eternal Night.